 An English Language degree is well-suited for careers in education, publishing, the media and information technology.
 It is valuable in fields involving international communication, such as science, trade and international relations.
 We offer an English Language degree which teaches you the skills of data analysis, academic writing, and argumentation, and we are confident that our teaching, combined with your willingness to learn, will put you in a strong position to move forward in your career.

 Your placement year

-You will have the opportunity to spend Year 3 on placement with a public, private or voluntary organisation in the UK or overseas.
-This experience will boost your employment prospects and will help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
+You will have the opportunity to spend Year 3 on a placement with a public, private or voluntary organisation in the UK or overseas.
+This experience should boost your employment prospects and help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
 You will be doing a real, responsible job – with all the satisfaction that brings.
-Our Placements Team will support you in finding and applying for a suitable placement that will support your professional development.
-Applying for a placement is a competitive process and the preparatory modules you will complete in years one and two are designed to give you the best chance of success in your placement applications.
-You will also be provided with dedicated workshops, 1:1 appointments with careers professionals as well as opportunities to speak with employers here on campus.

-The placement will enhance your understanding of the connections between theory and practice and this will benefit your final year of study.
-This is an exciting opportunity to build up experience and transferable skills, as well as to make contacts with potential employers which will place you a step ahead in the graduate recruitment market.
+One of the aims of the placement year is to enhance your understanding of the connections between theory and practice which could benefit your final year of study.
+Placements provide an exciting opportunity to build up experience and transferable skills, as well as to make contacts with potential employers, which can place you a step ahead in the graduate recruitment market.

 The University will use all reasonable effort to support you to find a suitable placement for your studies.
 While a placement role may not be available in a field or organisation that is directly related to your academic studies or career aspirations, all placement roles offer valuable experience of working at a graduate level and gaining a range of professional skills.